nanoframework/Samples/samples/Json nanoFramework/README.md

 # nanoFramework Json sample

-**NOTE: THIS SAMPLE USES A DEPRECIATED LIBRARY.** Do not use anymore this library.

-Please see: https://github.com/nanoframework/lib-nanoFramework.Json/tree/develop/nanoFramework.Json.Test for an updated sample usage.
+Please [see()]https://github.com/nanoframework/nanoFramework.Json/tree/develop/nanoFramework.Json.Test) for nmore sample usage.

 Shows how to use the nanoFramework Json library to store and retrieve configuration from storage.